 Articles in this Section

 - Possible setups for an OutSystems infrastructure

-- Learn what are the possible configurations for an OutSystems infrastructure.
-On the cloud, on-premises, or with an hybrid configuration.
+- Learn the possible configurations for an OutSystems infrastructure.
+Cloud, on-premises, or with a hybrid configuration.

 - OutSystems system requirements